Skip to Content

 Imagine the possibilities…

 Slowly roasting a big prime rib to medium-rare with a perfect crust, tenderizing tough cuts of meat without drying them out, or crisping up chicken skin to golden brown.
-With two-zone grilling, all of that and more is possible.
+With dual-zone grilling, all of that and more is possible.

 But it’s not just about temperature control.
 The two-zone setup also allows you to cook multiple foods simultaneously, each requiring different cooking times and heat levels.